 GroupSpaces helps existing groups organize themselves online.
 They do not have their own search, so this uses Google.

 See also Nextdoor which host online discussion for neighbourhoods in the United States and some other countries.

 The Yearbook of International Organizations, by the Union of International Associations lists a huge number of non-governmental organizations and intergovernmental organizations, although the details of each one are limited for non-paying members.

 CareerOneStop lists professional associations, mostly in the United States.
-The Trade Association Forum lists those in the United Kingdom, and the Government of Canada lists business and trade associations there.
+The Trade Association Forum lists those in the United Kingdom.

 Wikipedia is far from the only wiki.
 Fandom hosts wikis on all sorts of topics.

 Internet Relay Chat (IRC) is an early form of online chat (predating the web), and is still popular.
 Kiwi, mibbit, and netsplit.de all offer search for IRC channels and web-based chat interfaces.

 Slack is a company that hosts work-oriented chat rooms, and Slofile has a search for Slack channels.